GAMING PC BUILD

 And what about the time it all takes?
 You can sink dozens upon dozens of hours into research and price comparisons, and then there are individual component delivery times and potential supply issues once ordered, plus you have to find the free time to actually sit down and assemble, integrate and test the whole thing, before you can finally enjoy it.
 You’re costing yourself real-life gaming time.

 Yeah, there are some benefits to building your own.
-But if that’s not for you, with a simple purchase process, expert PC assembly, testing and after-sales support services, industry-leading turnaround times and industry-busting prices, a prebuilt gaming PC from Allied could be just the thing you’re looking for.
+But if that’s not for you, with a simple purchase process, expert PC assembly, testing and after-sales support services, industry-leading turnaround times and industry-busting prices, a prebuilt gaming PC from a PC builder like Allied could be just the thing you’re looking for.
 And we think that’s worth every cent.